-4. Disclosure and notification of service charges
+Disclosure and notification of service charges

-It is imperative that the customers are made aware of the service charges upfront and the changes in services Banks may charges are implemented only with prior notice to the ensure that customers are customers.
-For changes made in the charges, the notice to∥made aware of the service customers need not necessarily be to each individual charges upfront and changes in customer, as it would be costly and impractical.
-The the Working Group finds that for proper disclosure, the banks implemented only with the prior would do well to fully recognize the following needs of the notice to the customers. customers and take steps to ensure that these are met:
+It is imperative that the customers are made aware of the service charges upfront and the changes in services charges Banks may take steps to ensure are implemented only with prior notice to the customers.
+For that customers are made aware of changes made in the charges, the notice to customers need not the service charges upfront and necessarily be to each individual customer, as it would be costly changes in the service charges are and impractical.
+The Working Group finds that for proper implemented only with the prior disclosure, the banks would do well to fully recognize the notice to the customers. following needs of the customers and take steps to ensure that these are met: